top of page

 Who We Are

-Endometriosis Canada is dedicated to raising awareness, providing support, and advocating for those affected by endometriosis.
+Endometriosis Canada is a not-for-profit organization dedicated to raising awareness, providing support, and advocating for those affected by endometriosis.
 We strive to empower individuals with knowledge and resources to navigate their endometriosis journey with confidence and resilience.
 Sign up for our e-newsletter for all up to date information on our book club, fundraisers and all things endo!

 hands holding flower